 If you are using a desktop rank tracker or any other rank tracker software you’ll need a VPN/Proxy.
 This thing is so easy even I got it working.

 You can set up one computer to run ranking queries via rotating proxies (every few minutes or so) via hidemyass and save the results to a Dropbox folder to look at it when necessary (from another machine).
 I would also recommend you sign up with LOGMEIN - so you can remotely sign in to the rank checker computer in case you need to restart the application.
 Also good for visiting sites you don’t want tracking you, or incognito scraping (hat tip to Scrapebox BTW).

 I don’t use it for soul destroying nefarious purposes like spamming or anything like that but lots probably do.

 Google Webmaster Tools and Bing Webmaster tools can provide useful insight to your site, but I only really look into these when I am digging deep, or looking for links I am not getting the benefit from.

-NOTE – I’ve used affiliate links for some of the tools.
-If I really like something I usually get an affiliate account.
-Note I have also nofollowed all links on this pages to external sites as I don’t want the links to look like paid links (which there are NONE).
+NOTE – I’ve used affiliate links for some of the tools in this post.
+If I really like something I usually get an affiliate account (that means if you were to buy it, I would get a commission).
+I have also nofollowed all links on this page to external sites to basically comply with search engines easily.